dmitrybaltin/UnitaskFBT/README.md

 Unfortunately, it is impossible in C# to implement a single, fully generic async solution that works for all Task-like or awaitable types at once — otherwise I would have done it here.

-If there is demand from users, I will provide additional versions of the async FBT based on `Task`, `ValueTask`, or a custom awaitable.
+If there is demand from users, I will provide additional versions of the async FBT based on `Task`, `ValueTask`, or `Awaitable`.

-## Dependency

-This project depends on **UniTask**, which serves as the foundation because it is the most popular and highly optimized async solutions for Unity.

-If you want to avoid this dependency, you can manually replace `UniTask` with `Task`, `ValueTask`, or a custom awaitable type in the source.
-(All the codebase of teh project is ~200 lines including comments).

-Unfortunately, it's not practical to implement a single, fully generic async solution that works with all Task-like types at once.

-If there is enough demand, I may provide additional versions of the library based on `Task`, `ValueTask`, or custom awaitables.

 # Async Functional Behavior Tree Philosophy